 Solomon Islands country brief

 Solomon Islands is an archipelagic state situated in the south-west Pacific Ocean, approximately 2,000 kms to the north-east of Australia.
-Its land mass of 28,400 km² extends over nearly one thousand islands comprising nine main island groups.
+Its land mass of 28,400 km² extends over nearly 1000 islands comprising nine main island groups.
 The capital, Honiara, is located on Guadalcanal, the largest island.

-The population of Solomon Islands, estimated to be over 550,000 in 2011, is predominantly Melanesian (about 95%) although there are also small Polynesian, Micronesian, Chinese and European communities.
+The population of Solomon Islands, estimated to be about 555,000, is predominantly Melanesian (about 95%) although there are also small Polynesian, Micronesian, Chinese and European communities.
 There are 63 distinct languages in the country, with numerous local dialects.
 English is the official language but Solomons Pijin is the lingua franca for the majority of people.

 Solomon Islands' first contact with Europeans was in 1568, when the Spanish explorer Mendana visited the region.
 Whaling boats and traders began to visit the archipelago during the nineteenth century, followed closely by Christian missionaries.